breandan/breandan/research/statement.md

 ## Roadmap

-I believe that if we are going to teach machines to write code, they must start by learning very simple programs.
+I believe that if we are going to teach machines to read and write code, they must start by learning very simple programs.
 According to Noam Chomsky, the simplest type of program is a finite state machine.

+### Program synthesis

+Most program synthesis research starts at the top of the Chomsky hierarchy.
+We start at the bottom, and build our way up.

-- Synthesize a finite state machine (NFA/DFA)
+- Synthesize a finite state automaton (regular)
 - Use Angulin's L* algorithm as an oracle
 - Use the finite state machine to search for relevant programs (i.e. suggest code)
-- Synthesize a Buchi automaton
+- Synthesize a Buchi automaton (ω-regular)
-- Synthesize a Pushdown automaton
+- Synthesize a Pushdown automaton (context free)
-- Synthesize a Linear bounded automaton
+- Synthesize a Linear bounded automaton (context sensitive)
 - ?

-## Where are we today?

----Describe results of current project---

 ## Practical Applications